The-Blockchain-Company/quibitous/README.md

 # Full Node

 > Quibitous is a Rust based implementation of Bcc-Node.
 > Derived from Cardano's Jormungandr, Quibitous will be utilized for testing purposes during development of the Quantum One Ecosystem.
+> As the beta tag implies, this is not a production repo.
+This is a stride toward public testnet.

 User guide documentation available [here][docs]